SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/03-Stream-API.md

 [slide]
 # Stream API

 Java Stream API provides a functional approach to process collections of objects.
+It allows to reduce the code, to create more readable programs and to improve productivity.

 A Java Stream is a component that is capable of internal iteration of its elements, this means it can iterate its elements itself.
 A stream is a sequence of objects that supports various methods.
 The stream do not change the original data structure, it provides result.

+Stream pipeline is a chain of stream source, intermediate operations, and a terminal operation.

+The API has many terminal operations which aggregate a stream to a type or a primitive, for example `count()` `max()` `min()` `sum()`, but these operations work according to the predefined implementation.

 Most of the methods use lambda expressions on the stream.

-There are two types of operations:

-- non-terminal stream operations - transform of filter the elements in the stream.
-There is a new stream as result.
-The new stream represents the stream of elements resulting from the original stream with the non-terminal operation applied.

-- terminal stream operations - return a single value from an operation when an iteration is done.
-When the operation is invoked, the iteration and the chained streams star.
-Terminal stream operations do not return a new stream instance.